JuliaCompilerPlugins/Mixtape.jl/README.md

 # Mixtape.jl

-> Note: Usage of this compiler package requires `Julia > 1.6`.
+> **Note**: Usage of this compiler package requires `Julia > 1.6`.

 ```julia
 add https://github.com/femtomc/CodeInfoTools.jl
 add https://github.com/femtomc/Mixtape.jl
 ```

-## Function
+---

 `Mixtape.jl` is a static method overlay tool which operates during Julia type inference.
 It allows you to (precisely) replace `CodeInfo`, pre-optimize `CodeInfo`, and create other forms of static analysis tools on uninferred `CodeInfo` as part of Julia's native type inference system.

 In many respects, it is similar to [Cassette.jl](https://github.com/JuliaLabs/Cassette.jl) -- _but it is completely static_.

-> Note: the architecture for this package can be found in many other places.
+> **Note**: the architecture for this package can be found in many other places.
 The interested reader might look at [KernelCompiler.jl](https://github.com/vchuravy/KernelCompiler.jl), [Enzyme.jl](https://github.com/wsmoses/Enzyme.jl), [the Julia frontend to brutus](https://github.com/JuliaLabs/brutus/blob/master/Brutus/src/Brutus.jl), and the [compiler interface in GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl/blob/master/src/interface.jl) to understand this a bit better.
 >
 > When it doubt, don't be afraid of [typeinfer.jl](https://github.com/JuliaLang/julia/blob/master/base/compiler/typeinfer.jl)!